prabodar/reverie/_posts/2023-01-29-Neural-Network.md

 layout: post
 title:  Evolution of Neural Networks
 categories:
 excerpt: The history of Neural Networks is quite fascinating!
-Checkout some of the impressive worls !
+Checkout some of the impressive works !
 ---